 Yusni is a natural in event management.
 Her enthusiastic personality, vision, and passion, along with flawless precision and attention to detail has helped contribute to the success of every Our Family Coalition event and the organization’s commitment to excellence.
 She cultivates relationships with families, provides parents with tools to advocate on behalf of their children and families, and supports strong parent leadership within the organization.
 She also represents Our Family Coalition in the community and at various venues including meetings, interagency collaborations, and media.
 Yusni founded Family Now, a family group supporting LGBTQ families and allies in Berkeley.
 She serves as the VP of LGBTQ Affairs on the PTA Executive Board at her son’s school.

-Yusni holds a BA in Business Communications, Public Relations and is in the process of completing her Project Management Professional (PMP) certification.
+Yusni holds a BA in Business Communications, Public Relations and is a certified Project Management Professional (PMP).
 She resides in Berkeley with her family and their cat Frederic.
 When she’s not planning fabulous LGBTQ family events, she enjoys singing, reading, traveling, inventing new recipes, and playing Tetris, while remaining dedicated to her son’s school and several local community organizations.

 Naomi has been working as a graphic designer in various capacities since middle school.
 She graduated from Bard College in 2010 with a BA in Studio Arts.
 Since then, she has attended classes and workshops in graphic design and illustration at the California College of the Arts and the UC Berkeley Extension.
 Naomi has worked at Our Family Coalition since 2013, coordinating and designing promotional materials, building and scheduling emails, creating the bimonthly e-newsletter, editing the print newsletter, managing the organization's social media presence, and more.
 She is always looking to new ways to expand OFC’s digital and web-based resources.
 She lives in Oakland with her boyfriend Avery and their dog Luna, where she draws animals, works on her illustration portfolio, and experiments with vegan cooking.